 “And that has a flow-on effect because everything has a role in keeping that web of life dynamic working.
 As soon as you take one element out – like these trees – you’ll end up with an imbalance in the natural environment.
 It’s already happened with the disappearance of the boodies and woylies from this part of the world.
 It’s all connected.”

-Richard has already collected a year’s worth of ecological research data in the semi-arid rangelands of mid-west Australia from three remote Bush Heritage Australia (BHA) reserves.
+Richard has already collected a year’s worth of university ecological research data in the semi-arid rangelands of mid-west Australia from three remote Bush Heritage Australia (BHA) reserves.

 “This project is done in partnership with BHA.
 We know the sandalwood tree is dying out, so if my research demonstrates that they do have an important value in the landscape, then the reserve managers will need a strategy to ensure they can artificially regenerate the landscape with sandalwood.